Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Abstract

 \section{Abstract}

-Reconstructing the early Universe from the evolved present-day Universe is a challenging and computationally demanding problem in modern astrophysics.
+Reconstructing the early universe from the evolved present-day universe is a challenging and computationally demanding problem in modern astrophysics.
 We devise a novel generative framework, Cosmo3DFlow, designed to address dimensionality and sparsity, the critical bottlenecks inherent in current state-of-the-art methods for cosmological inference.
 By integrating 3D Discrete Wavelet Transform (DWT) with flow matching, we effectively represent high-dimensional cosmological structures.
 The Wavelet Transform addresses the ``void problem'' by translating spatial emptiness into spectral sparsity.
-It decouples high-frequency details from low-frequency structures through spatial compression, and wavelet-space velocity fields facilitate stable ordinary differential equation (ODE) solvers with large step sizes.
-Using large-scale cosmological $N$-body simulations, at $128^3$ resolution, we achieve up to $50\times$ faster sampling than diffusion models, combining a $10\times$ reduction in integration steps with lower per-step computational cost from wavelet compression.
+It decouples high-frequency details from low-frequency structures, and wavelet-space velocity fields facilitate stable ordinary differential equation (ODE) solvers with large step sizes.
+Using large-scale cosmological $N$-body simulations at $128^3$ resolution, we achieve up to $46\times$ faster sampling than diffusion models.
 Our results enable initial conditions to be sampled in seconds, compared to minutes for previous methods.